sveniu/ephemeral-storage-setup/README.md

 local SSDs across reboots.

-If a reboot loses SSD contents or re-provisions the disks entirely: The disk setup must be done from scratch.
-Both AWS and GCP lose local SSDs if the VM is stopped and restarted.
-It is recommended to rather destroy the VM and create a new one instead.
+If a reboot loses SSD contents or re-provisions the disks entirely: The disk setup will be done from scratch.
+Both AWS and GCP lose local SSD contents if the VM is stopped and restarted.
+It is recommended to rather destroy the VM and create a new one instead, to avoid potential issues.